Girls Baseball House League

 UNIFORMS AND EQUIPMENT

-The LBA shall provide hats, jerseys and pants and hats for all players.
+The LBA shall provide hats, jerseys and pants for all players.
 The LBA also provides all required baseball equipment including balls, bases, bats, helmets and catcher's gear.
 Players are to bring appropriate running shoes (for turf or diamond) or baseball cleats (diamond only) and their baseball glove.
 An athletic cup is required for age 8 and older.

 Players may bring their own baseball bat but must share it with their teammates.
 Players may bring their own batting helmet and do not need to share it.